younganswer/VAE-GAN/src/model/VAE/README.md

 ## Dataset

-The model is trained on the [CelebA dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
-The dataset contains 202,599 face images of various celebrities.
+The model is trained on the [CelebA dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).<br/>
+The dataset contains 202,599 face images of various celebrities.<br/>
 The images are cropped and resized to 64 square images.

 <br/><br/>